Associate Professor, History

 Scholarly and Creative Work

 He is currently at work on two monographs as well as one textbook project.
-The first monograph studies the foundation and growth of four neighboring dioceses (Zaragoza, Huesca, Lleida, and Tortosa) established on the Christian frontiers with Islam in eastern Iberia during the twelfth and fourteenth centuries centuries.
-The second considers what an assortment of previously unstudied high and late medieval court cases between Jews, Muslims, and Christians tell us about ethno-religious relations at the individual and community levels.
+The first monograph, tentatively entitled Ambivalent Sovereigns: Crises of Leadership in the Medieval Crown of Aragon, studies challenges by noble, municipal, and ecclesiastical constituencies to the development and imposition of royal authority in the Crown of Aragon during the thirteenth, fourteenth, and fifteenth centuries.
+The second considers what an assortment of previously unstudied high and late medieval court cases between Jews, Muslims, and Christians tells us about ethno-religious relations at the individual and community levels.
 Stepping Into the Past, under contract with Oxford University Press, is a Western Civ textbook designed to help students engage in active learning in their history classes.
 Barton is authoring the first volume that will correspond to the first half of a standard Western Civ course.

 Barton teaches a broad range of courses at USD, including surveys on the genesis of European society and upper-division topical courses on European interactions around the world.
 Strongly committed to developing interdisciplinarity at USD, he is currently co-directing the university’s new Medieval and Renaissance Studies minor and serves as a cross-disciplinary thesis advisor and occasional team-teacher in the Honors Program.
 Barton strives to implement fresh teaching techniques in his classes in order to offer students engaging and active learning experiences.